 The authorization of a PCC rule associated with an emergency service shall be supported without subscription information (e.g. information stored in the UDR).
 The PCF shall apply policies configured for the emergency service.

-If "RemotePVSProvisioning" feature defined in 3GPP TS 29.512 [9] is supported, the authorization of a PCC rule associated with a PDU Session with a DNN and S-NSSAI used for onboarding shall be supported without subscription information (e.g. information stored in the UDR).
+If "PvsSupport" feature defined in 3GPP TS 29.512 [9] is supported, the authorization of a PCC rule associated with a restricted PDU Session used for onboarding shall be supported without subscription information (e.g. information stored in the UDR).
 The PCF shall apply policies based on the locally stored Onboarding Configuration Data for this DNN and S-NSSAI combination.

 NOTE: The PCC rule authorization is not applicable to the Unstructured type PDU session.